sidgopinath/CS308-cell-society-project/DESIGN.md

 Team Responsibilities - All

 #Introduction
 The goal of this project is to create a program that can run any of four CA simulations, with the possibility of more being added.
-This will be done by reading in an XML file that contains which CA to run and all of the parameters required for the specific CA simluation.
+This will be done by reading in an XML file that contains which CA to run and all of the parameters required for the specific CA simulation.

 We want it to make it extendable enough that any number of CA simulations can be added, each with their own parameters.
 Therefore, the "view" pat of the program should be very flexible.
 The controller part, where the transitions between different levels will be handled, should also be flexible.